dkhokhlov/CastService/README.md

 * collection containers are thread safe, concurrent versions: **LinkedBlockingQueue, ConcurrentHashMap, CopyOnWriteArrayList**
 * Threads (except main):
   - "Incoming queue loop" 1,2,3 on block diagram, in CastService
   - "Steam loop", in Stream
+  - RMI connection threads - one per remote client (unlimited, but can be limited by properties)

 ## To-Do
 - extract test cases from Client to test classes